abyss0one/ClimateAI/README.md

  }

 ## Organization
-The Agile Scrum methodology was applied during the project development.
-The following organization process was followed:
-* Initial meeting to establish project goals and scope.
-* Development of the Minimum Viable Product (MVP).
-* Task division and assignment to team members.
-* Regular follow-up meetings every 1.5 hours to assess progress and address any issues.
-* Final meeting to review the outcomes and evaluate the success of the project.
+This project follows the Scrum methodology, enabling agile software development with Jira software for efficient task management and collaboration.
+We utilize GitHub for version control and code collaboration, allowing seamless integration of changes and effective teamwork.
+Additionally, Discord serves as our communication platform, facilitating real-time discussions and enhancing team coordination.
+The combination of Scrum, Jira, GitHub, and Discord ensures smooth development, adaptability, and successful project delivery.
+Regular sprint reviews and retrospectives guarantee continuous improvement throughout the development lifecycle.

 ## Conclusions
-The Des/Via project demonstrated good organization and coordination during development, successfully achieving the proposed MVP.
-However, there are areas for improvement in future versions, including:
+The Climate AI project exhibited commendable organization and coordination throughout its development, culminating in the successful achievement of the proposed Minimum Viable Product (MVP).
+Nevertheless, there are areas that can be further enhanced in future versions, including:

-* Generation of routes between points of interest.
-* Implementation of a user rating system.
-* Scalability to incorporate additional cities.
-* Support for multiple languages.
-* Enhancements to the responsive version of the website.
+- Completion of the interactive component: Incorporate user-friendly features on the webpage, allowing users to modify parameters and visualize the direct impact of climate change based on their inputs.
+- Integration of an updated data API: Implement an API to fetch real-time and up-to-date climate data, ensuring the accuracy and relevance of information presented to users.
+- Scalability for additional locations: Enhance the project's architecture to accommodate the inclusion of new locations, enabling a wider scope of analysis and comparison.
+- Multi-language support: Provide support for multiple languages to make the platform accessible to a diverse audience and facilitate global outreach.

+By addressing these areas for improvement, the Climate AI project can further elevate its impact and usability, empowering users with valuable insights into climate change and fostering a greater understanding of its consequences.

 ## Authors and Contact
+This project was developed by:

+Laia Gómez Messía
+LinkedIn: laiagomezmessia
+GitHub: laiagomezmessia

+Zulema Orellana Herrera
+LinkedIn: zulema-orellana-herrera
+GitHub: zuzu9627

+Jairo Villarroel Rodriguez
+LinkedIn: airo-villarroel-rodriguez
+GitHub: abyss0one

-This project was developed by [Your Name] and [Contributor's Name].
-Feel free to contact us with any questions or feedback!
+Feel free to contact any of the authors with any questions or feedback!

-Email: [your.email@example.com]
-LinkedIn: [Your LinkedIn Profile URL]